Mahboobr/sparta-global-project-1/README.md

 ### How to download and play

-To download the game off GitHub, .....
+To download the game off GitHub, open the terminal and type:
+`git clone git@github.com:Mahboobr/sparta-global-project-1.git`
+Ensure it is in the correct directory before cloning.
+To open the game, open "index.html" in a browser.

 The aim of the game is to break all the blocks on screen.
 As the score gets higher, the speed of the ball increases too, increasing the difficulty as well.
 To play the game, the user presses the *left* and *right* arrow keys to move the paddle at the bottom of the screen.